davidhwyllie/findNeighbour4/doc/configuring_oracle_connections.md

 1. Download your OCI wallet, & unzip it somewhere.
 The OCI wallet can be downloaded (if you have sufficient permissions) from the OCI cloud web portal.
 2. Set the TNS_ADMIN entry in the configuration file to point to this directory.
 You have to do this - it's not optional; if you've set it globally, when run in a virtual environment, findneighbour4 won't see it.
 3. Edit the WALLET_LOCATION in the sqlnet.ora file to point to the relevant directory pointed to by TNS_ADMIN; e.g. if you've got your wallet in /data/credentials/oci_test, set WALLET_LOCATION = (SOURCE = (METHOD = file) (METHOD_DATA = (DIRECTORY="/data/credentials/oci_test")))
-4. Create a user with relevant privileges via the ADW front end or otherwise (see below)
+4. Create a user with relevant privileges via the Oracle Autonomous front end or otherwise (see below)
 5. Set the ENGINE_NAME env var.
 An example of this is as below (parts are redacted) oracle+cx_oracle://scott:tigerX22@(description= (retry_count=20)(retry_delay=3)(address=(protocol=tcps)(port=1522)(host=host.oraclecloud.com))(connect_data=(service_name=redacted))(security=(ssl_server_cert_dn="redacted")))